For hotels, airlines, OTAs, and destinations

 Destination prompt citation work

 Travelers ask AI where to go: best beach destinations in March, where to ski in April, which Italian cities to visit on a first trip.
 The answer pool for each destination prompt is decided by a small set of cited guides and editorial sources.
-We map the destination prompts that matter for your brand and engineer presence in the answer.
+We map the destination prompts that matter and engineer presence.

 02